 Light is another signal to your body that it’s time for bed.
 Be sure that your bedroom is completely dark.
 This will let your body know it’s time for bed and make falling asleep a whole lot easier!

 Exercise increases several hormone levels.
 Doing it too close to bedtime can make falling asleep incredibly difficult.
-Be sure that you are leaving at least 4 hours between when you finish your workout and going to bed.
+Be sure that you are leaving at least 4 hours between finishing your workout and going to bed.
 This will give those hormones the opportunity to level out so you are better able to sleep.

-Sleeping 7-9 hours per night is absolutely critical to burning fat, increasing your energy levels and feeling your absolute best.
+Sleeping 7-9 hours per night is critical to burning fat, increasing your energy levels and feeling your absolute best.
 If you are struggling to sleep, do your best to set up a nightly routine that works for you.
 Try implementing some of these strategies to optimize your sleep each night.
-For me, this has made a huge difference in the way I feel, my overall productivity, and my body’s ability to burn fat!
+For many people, this has made a huge difference in the way they feel, their overall productivity, and their ability to burn fat!

 If you’d like to lose fat, increase lean muscle, and improve your energy and mood, head over here to sign up!